 I almost liken it to the MLS’s Detroit Pistons versus Pacers fiasco for the NBA.
-No, not really that bad, but certainly an first ultimate fighting worth effort.
-How are their ratings compared to the MLS?
+No, not really that bad, but certainly an ultimate fighting worth effort.
+I mean it’s bad as in a straight kick out by Clark.
+How are UFC ratings compared to the MLS?
 It’s at least it’s not like stomping on a dog thinking it was a rat, a la the exterminator in Curb Your Enthusiasm.
 Heck, it least it was a player and not a fan, a la Cantona.

-Ricardo Clark Video
+Ricardo Clark Kick Out Video

 What I love about the video though, is his players grabbing him and getting him away from the scene.
 And then Kinnear it looks like, rushing over to his player as fans appear to throw things on the field.

 I can make light of it to an extent, but for Clark, a great player on the rise, with a few call ups to the national team–it’s even more of a shame.
 I don’t know if he put full strength into the kick, and that doesn’t help matters much if he didn’t, but let’s hope he can move on from this and Houston can make a run to the MLS final, with Clark on board—with the MLS reducing his ban a few games.